 * When the owners are unable to feed a varied diet of good quality grass hay and a variety of green foods.

-If we really want to provide the healthiest diet for our pets we should be striving to reproduce its natural diet, not taking the “easy” way out for our own convenience.
+If we really want to provide the healthiest diet for our pets we should be striving to reproduce its natural diet, not taking the “easy” way out for our own convenience and feeding only commercial pellets.
 Providing a healthy diet for a rabbit is neither difficult nor expensive and in addition will save you many dollars in veterinary bills.
 The number one cause of disease in the rabbit remains an inappropriate diet, and the number one prevention for these diseases is a diet of quality grass hay and a variety of green foods.

-If you do need to feed pellets for any reason then buy those that are at least 18% or higher in fiber, 2.5% or lower in fat, 16% or less in protein, and 1.0% or less in calcium.
-Do not buy pellet mixes that also contain seeds, dried fruits or nuts.
-Please consult your veterinarian for the amount that you need to feed your pet if you fall into one of these categories.
-However, try to avoid feeding your rabbit a diet of exclusively commercial pellets.
+When purchasing commercial pellets please buy those that are at least 18% or higher in fiber, 2.5% or lower in fat, 16% or less in protein, and 1.0% or less in calcium.
+Timothy pellets are the best, not the alfalfa based pellets sold in may pet stores.
+PLEASE DO NOT buy pellet mixes that also contain seeds, dried fruits, nuts or peas (both white and green split peas).
+Peas can become lodged in your rabbit’s stomach and can ferment and cause a very painful death.
+Please consult your veterinarian for the amount that you need to feed your pet.
+However, try to avoid feeding your rabbit a diet of EXCLUSIVELY commercial pellets.